Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Summary of the key results obtained in

 meaning that equation $\mathsf{E}_5$ \eqref{180201:1007} already transforms as an invariant under the generating transformations \eqref{180201:1057}-\eqref{180201:1521}.
 In other words, when taking along the constraint \eqref{180201:1523}, equation $\mathsf{E}_5$ is fully compatible to the already determined symmetries of subsystem $\mathsf{E}_1$-$\mathsf{E}_3$; no symmetries are broken when augmenting this system by $\mathsf{E}_5$.

-When including equation $\mathsf{E}_4$ \eqref{180201:1006}, however, the situation is different: Besides the trivial restriction (Eq.$\,$[53])\footnote[2]{Note that the explicit form of the restrictions \eqref{180201:1600} and \eqref{180201:1601} can also be represented differently, for example, when splitting the arbitrary function $C(\omega)$ additively into two separate ones $C(\omega)=C_1(\omega)+C_2(\omega)$, as has been done in \cite{Grebenev17}.
+When including equation $\mathsf{E}_4$ \eqref{180201:1006}, however, the situation is different: Besides the trivial restriction (Eq.$\,$[53])\footnote{Note that the explicit form of the restrictions \eqref{180201:1600} and \eqref{180201:1601} can also be represented differently, for example, when splitting the arbitrary function $C(\omega)$ additively into two separate ones $C(\omega)=C_1(\omega)+C_2(\omega)$, as has been done in \cite{Grebenev17}.
 For instance, if $C_2$ is linked to $b^0$ and $C_1$ to $\xi^3$, then \eqref{180201:1600} and \eqref{180201:1601} can also be equivalently written as $\int\! d\omega b^0(t,\vx,\omega)=\int\! d\omega C_2(\omega)$ and $\xi^3_3=6c^{11}(\vx)+C_1(\omega)$, respectively.}

-we also obtain the crucial restriction\footnote[3]{Restriction \eqref{180201:1601} guarantees that the for the combined system $\mathsf{E}_1$-$\mathsf{E}_5$ determined symmetry transformation is universally valid for {\it all} possible solutions of the 1-point PDF $f_1$, which essentially is also the purpose of every symmetry analysis: To find transformations that leave equations invariant independent of the particular structure they may give as solutions for the dependent variables.
-See the next section for the derivation of \eqref{180201:1601} and for a more detailed discussion on that issue.}
+we also obtain the crucial restriction\footnote{Restriction \eqref{180201:1601} guarantees that the for the combined system $\mathsf{E}_1$-$\mathsf{E}_5$ determined symmetry transformation is universally valid for {\it all} possible solutions of the 1-point PDF $f_1$, which essentially is also the purpose of every symmetry analysis: To find transformations that leave equations invariant independent of the particular structure they may give as solutions for the dependent variables --- see Sec.$\,$\ref{Sec.2.2} for the derivation of \eqref{180201:1601} and for a more detailed discussion on that issue.} (see Sec.$\,$\ref{Sec.2.2} for a detailed proof)

-which forces the function $c^{11}$ to be a constant now not depending on the spatial coordinate~$\vx$, simply because the left-hand side $\xi^3_3$ is according to the result $\xi^3=\xi^3(\omega)$, which itself was obtained in \eqref{180201:0924}, only a function of $\omega$.
-Hence, since this result is globally valid for {\it all} $\omega\in\mathbb{R}$, {\it including} the case $\omega=0$, the above restriction \eqref{180201:1601} is equivalent to the combined restriction\footnote[9]{Note that according to result \eqref{180201:1702}, the constraint \eqref{180201:1703} also restricts its dual function $c^{12}(\vx)$ to be a constant: $c^{12}_1(\vx)=0$ and $c^{12}_2(\vx)=0$.}
+which forces the function $c^{11}$ to be a constant now not depending on the spatial coordinate~$\vx$, simply because the left-hand side $\xi^3_3$ is, according to result \eqref{180201:0924}, a function of $\omega$ only: $\xi^3=\xi^3(\omega)$.
+Hence, since this result is globally valid for {\it all} $\omega\in\mathbb{R}$, {\it including} the case $\omega=0$, the above restriction \eqref{180201:1601} is equivalent to the combined restriction\footnote{Note that according to result \eqref{180201:1702}, the constraint \eqref{180201:1703} also restricts its dual function $c^{12}(\vx)$ to be a constant: $c^{12}_1(\vx)=0$ and $c^{12}_2(\vx)=0$.}